green-coding-solutions/documentation/content/en/docs/cluster/machine-baseline-checks.md

   cpu_scaling_driver: "intel_pstate"   # or "acpi-cpufreq", "cppc_cpufreq", etc.
 ```

+Reads `/sys/devices/system/cpu/cpu*/cpufreq/scaling_driver`.
 A different driver can apply different power and frequency policies even when the governor setting appears identical.

+Set `cpu_scaling_driver: false` to instead assert that **no** core exposes a `scaling_driver` file at all.

 ## SMT / Hyper-Threading